Anonymous-Submission-ID/Anonymous-Submission/README.md

 # Anonymous-Submission
+[Updates]

-This project is going to be released.
+(1) 2022-04-01：This is the implementation of the anonymous submission in ACMMM 2022: ID-137.
+This project is going to be released, please waiting.

+1. Dataset preparation.

+2. Active pattern mining.

+3. Inference with released models.

+4. Performance comparison.

+5. More cases.

+7. Train by yourself.